|Coordinates:||10.4544 N 78.7247 E (mistake up to 200 m)|

 Originally whole interior of the temple including the sculptures, was plastered and painted.
 Unfortunately the paintings on the walls have been lost.

-Most paintings are made in Pandyan period - 9th century AD.
+Most paintings are made in Pandyan period - the 9th century AD.

 Central and most important drawing is a pond with lotuses, flowers in the pond are collected by monks, ducks, swans, fishes and animals in the pond.
 This scene shows Samava-sarana - important scene in Jain religion.
 Samava-sarvana is special, beautiful audience hall where Tirthankaras (great liberated souls in Jain religion) delivered sermons after they reached realisation (kevala-gnana).
 Bulls, elephants, apsaras and gods gathered in this audience hall to witness this grand scene.